BN - Deduction Prepay: Frequently Asked Questions

 2. Employee should be setup in Benefits Billing for June, July, and August.
 Please contact your Benefit Administrator to assist with setup or refer to BN - Benefits Billing Enrollment .

-- BN - Deduction Prepay Process (Part I, Set Aside Money)
+- BN - Deduction Prepay Process (Part I, Deduct money for insurance premiums in anticipation of a Leave)

 - BN - Deduction Prepay Process (Part II, Disburse Money)